JingXunLin/HDRSL/README.md

 <div style="text-align: justify; text-indent: 2em;">
-we release the metallic dataset with HDR problems used in this study.
-This dataset includes 1700 sets of data from various materials, shapes, standard, and non-standard parts, making it the largest structured light dataset to date.
-Click <a href="https://wangh257.github.io/HDRSL/Data_Download.html">here</a>  to download the dataset.
+we release the metallic dataset with HDR-related challenges used in this study.
+This dataset includes 1700 sets of data covering diverse materials, geometric shapes, standard, and non-standard parts, making it the one of the largest structured light dataset to date.
+Click <a href="https://wangh257.github.io/HDRSL/Data_Download.html" target="_blank">here</a>  to download the dataset.
 </div>

 <!-- <div style="text-align: center;">